Ameerabanu98/Ameerabanu98/README.md

 - 👋 Hi, I’m Ameera banu
 - 🌱 I’m  data science and machine learning student.
-- Aspiring to be a data scientist.
+- Aspiring to be a data anaylist.
+- Skilled in PowerBi, Sql and python.

 <!---